 The Reorganization is conditioned on, among other things, Ashland's receipt of an opinion from its tax counsel, Cravath, Swaine & Moore LLP, to the effect that for U.S. federal income tax purposes the Reorganization should qualify as a "reorganization" within the meaning of Section 368(a) of the Code or a transfer described in Section 351(a) of the Code.
 The opinion will be based on certain assumptions and representations as to factual matters from Ashland, Ashland Global and Merger Sub, as well as certain covenants by those parties.
 The opinion cannot be relied upon if any of the assumptions, representations or covenants is incorrect, incomplete or inaccurate or is violated in any material respect.
 In addition, the opinion is based on current law and cannot be relied upon if current law changes with retroactive effect.
 The opinion of counsel is not binding upon the Internal Revenue Service (the "IRS") or the courts, and there is no assurance that the IRS or a court will not take a contrary position.
 Ashland does not intend to request a ruling from the IRS regarding any aspects of the U.S. federal income tax consequences of the Reorganization.
-If the IRS or a court determines that the Reorganization should not be treated as described in the opinion, an Ashland shareholder that is a U.S. person (as defined in the section entitled "Description of the Reorganization Proposal-Material U.S. federal income tax consequences" beginning on page 30) would generally recognize gain or loss for U.S. federal income tax consequences of the Reorganization.
-For more information on the material U.S. federal income tax consequences" beginning on page 30.
+If the IRS or a court determines that the Reorganization should not be treated as described in the opinion, an Ashland shareholder that is a U.S. person (as defined in the section entitled "Description of the Reorganization Proposal-Material U.S. federal income tax purposes upon the exchange of Ashland common stock for Ashland Global common stock in the Reorganization.
+For more information on the material U.S. federal income tax consequences of the Reorganization, see the section entitled "Description of the Reorganization Proposal-Material U.S. Federal Income Tax Consequences" beginning on page 30.